Bryce leads Wolfpack past Little Rock

 N.C.
 State took the lead with an early 12-2 run and pulled away late in the first half with a 12-0 spurt.
 The Wolfpack, who surged ahead by as many as 24 points in the first half, led 39-21 at halftime.

-Ben Coupet Jr. scored 21 points to lead Little Rock (3-3), which shot 37%.
-Ruot Monyyong added 20 points and 10 rebounds for the Trojans.
+Ben Coupet Jr. scored 21 points to lead Little Rock (3-3).
+Ruot Monyyong added a career-high 20 points and 10 rebounds for the Trojans.

 Monyyong and Coupet combined to shoot 17 of 27 from the floor.
 Their other teammates made 5 of 32 shots.